mered0th/meredoth-site/_posts/2022-01-10-Encapsulation-of-primitives-and-checked-operator-overloading.md

 As we see, we can have different options for our debug and release builds.
 Here we run our code in debug mode using the checked operators and in release mode we use the unchecked operators.

 Because we want to enforce boundaries for our Damage type, we can overload the checked operators.
 For example as i mentioned before we don't want our Damage type to be negative.
 Obviously our code should be made in a way that checks the damage every time so it will never be negative.
 Checked operators aren't there to replace our code logic but to catch any mistakes that may result in bugs.
-If we have made a mistake and a bug exists that results in damage having a negative value our tests may not catch it, but the runtime will.
+If we have made a mistake and a bug exists, that results in damage having a negative value, our tests may not catch it, but the runtime will.

 Checked operators are slow because they have to make the check every time they are used, but in a Debug build where we check our code for bugs and we don't care about performance, they can be really useful.
 That's why i made the options above to use the checked operators in the Debug build and the normal operators in the Release.